wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 ** If I change my laptop , I will not upgrade this folder anymore. **

 ## Update Logs
-- 13/6/21 : Create Folder for MacOS Monterey (Beta) , there are still a lot of bugs.
+- 13/6/21 : Create Folder for MacOS Monterey (Beta) , there are still a lot of bugs waiting for fix .